Jaina Proudmoore: Reception

 The character has received mostly positive reviews.
-Engadget's Anne Stickney, while criticising the "lamentable state" of female characters in Warcraft, singled out Jaina as a "shining exception", writing "Jaina stands on her own two feet, and her existence isn't tied to anyone in particular.
+Engadgets Anne Stickney, while criticising the "lamentable state" of female characters in Warcraft, singled out Jaina as a "shining exception", writing "Jaina stands on her own two feet, and her existence isn't tied to anyone in particular.
 Arthas is dead, and while Wrath of the Lich King had her crying every other moment, that was understandable.
 Jaina as a character was peeling away from how Arthas had defined her and coming into her own."
 Reviewing Jaina Proudmoore: Tides of War, Stickney also wrote that "Christie Golden knows her Warcraft and knows it well.
 With a host of beloved Warcraft novels under her belt, she continues to shine with her latest foray into the world of Azeroth.
 Golden is also no stranger to Jaina Proudmoore; her novel Arthas: Rise of the Lich King fleshed out more of Jaina's tumultuous past as well as the birth and death of her relationship with Arthas, even as Golden explored the details of Arthas' fall.
 That said, the character of Jaina has never been written better—Golden has an amazing grasp on the woman and what exactly is going on inside her head."
 Stickney further wrote that "Jaina Proudmoore [is] a force to be reckoned with.
 It's not the uncanny magic prowess, it's not that she is now leader of the Kirin Tor.
 It's that even when she was driven over that brink of loss, even when every ounce of support she had was stripped from her, she still retained her wisdom."
 Jaina also featured in a letter addressed to the character.